avajs/ava/readme.md

 });
 ```

-When testing a promise you must wait for the assertion to complete:
+When testing an observable or promise you must wait for the assertion to complete:

 ```js
 test('rejects', async t => {